ada-ac2/swap-meet/README.md

 - Take a look for Error Handling opportunities
   - What issues could arise if we pass a string (or any object other than an integer) for the `id` of an Item?
 How could we prevent that?
+  - What other opportunities for error handling do you see?

+- What is our test suite missing?
+  - Identify gaps or edge cases it'd be helpful to cover
+  - Write tests for the cases you identify